kubernetes-sigs/controller-runtime/designs/multi-cluster.md

 client := cl.GetClient()
 ```

-Due to the BYO `request` type, controllers using the `For` builder function need to be built/changed like this:
+Due to `request.ClusterAwareRequest`, changes to the controller builder process are minimal:

 ```golang
 // previous